Traditional Joo Chiat Prawn Mee Review: An Overlooked Singaporean Hawker Gem!

-If you’re a fan of Singaporean hawker fare, particularly prawn noodles, then you should give Traditional Joo Chiat Prawn Mee a try.
+If you’re a fan of Singaporean hawker food, you’ve likely had countless bowls of prawn noodles.
+But have you tried Traditional Joo Chiat Prawn Mee?
 Nestled in the vibrant Joo Chiat neighbourhood, this humble stall has earned a reputation for serving one of the most authentic old school tasting bowls of prawn mee in the city.
 There are more popular prawn noodle options around the area, but this is something lighter and reminiscent of what I had in primary school.

 Traditional Joo Chiat Prawn Mee Singapore